Nimona: Plot

 Blackheart learns that his poison has caused deaths.
-He sneaks into a hospital to treat poison victims, but is captured.
+He sneaks into a hospital to treat poison victims but is captured.
 Goldenloin guards him, having been demoted from champion.
-The two talk and Goldenloin admits that the jousting incident was not an accident.
-The Director offered him the position of champion, on the condition that he win the joust against Blackheart; after losing the fight he used the explosive lance in desperation.
+The two talk, and Goldenloin admits that the jousting incident was not an accident.
+The Director offered him the position of champion on the condition that he win the joust against Blackheart and gave him an explosive lance to ensure his victory.
+He initially refused; however, after losing the joust, he activated the lance in desperation.
 Blackheart is brought to an Institution laboratory, where the Director reveals their occult experiments to develop weapons.
-Nimona is imprisoned there; she attempted to rescue Blackheart, but was captured in a self-repairing vessel built to contain jaderoot.
-They take a blood sample out, but Nimona has control over those cells and they turn into a colossal beast that escapes to kill the Director and ravage the city.
+Nimona is imprisoned there; she had attempted to rescue Blackheart but was captured in a self-repairing vessel built to contain jaderoot.
+They take a blood sample out, but Nimona still has control over the cells, and they turn into a colossal beast that escapes to kill the Director and ravage the city.
 A flashback shows Nimona trapped by villagers.
-She claimed to be one of their children, but they believed she was impersonating a child that died.
+She claimed to be one of their children, but they believed she was a changeling impersonating a child who died; it is never confirmed which scenario is the truth.
 The Institution took Nimona and experimented on her.

-Blackheart tells Goldenloins about Blitzmeyer's device which he uses to fight the beast.
+Blackheart tells Goldenloin about Blitzmeyer's device, which he uses to fight the beast.
 The human form of Nimona learns that Blackheart revealed the device and turns on him.
-Blackheart defeats the beast, but the fight damages the lab and its automatic purge system.
+Blackheart defeats the beast, but the fight damages the lab and activates its automatic purge system.
 Blackheart escapes, carrying Goldenloin, but Nimona does not.
 The disasters make clear the Institution's use of jaderoot, and Blackheart becomes a hero.
-While watching over Goldenloin in hospital, a doctor calls Nimona a monster, and Blackheart insists she was not.
-When the same doctor returns moments later, Blackheart understands that the first doctor was Nimona.
-Blackheart and Blitzmeyer found a lab together, and Goldenloin and Blackheart become closer.
+While watching over Goldenloin in the hospital, a doctor calls Nimona a monster, and Blackheart insists she is not.
+When the same doctor returns moments later, Blackheart realizes that the first "doctor" was Nimona.
+He chases after her, but she disappears into the crowd.
+Blackheart and Blitzmeyer find a lab together, and Goldenloin and Blackheart become closer.
 Blackheart never sees Nimona again, to his knowledge, but wonders about every stranger and animal who looks at him.